robertpiosik/CodeWebChat/README.md

 ## Introduction

-🧐 **The limitations of LLMs**
+**The limitations of LLMs**

-Large language models (LLMs) are trained on vast datasets targeting many use cases.
-For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
+Large language models are trained on vast, curated datasets targeting many use cases.
+For code generation, model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
 For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.

-Because the model is only as smart as examples it has seen in its pre-training stage, the possible coverage of real-world problems when approached at a high level is fundamentally limited.
+Because the model is only as smart as examples it has seen in its training, and all it does is mindless pattern matching—letting it face big, real-world, noisy codebases all by itself could be above its true capabilities, severly huriting accuracy and cost-efficiency.

-Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
-Controlled by you, the engineer.

-🧠 **Guide the model with context**

-Unlike coding agents that require detailed instructions to understand your intent and locate relevant files, with CWC you provide fine-grained context up front, allowing simple, even vague instructions.
+**Context-first approach**

+Meet a non-agentic workflow—select files that make an environment for the task, enter instructions, and send message with your favorite chatbot or a model provider of choice.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
-Include some you believe will help the model understand the goal better.

-Meet the CWC's non-agentic workflow—select folders and files, enter instructions, and send message in a new web chat or with an API provider of choice.
+Steer the model to higher quality outputs, like no coding agent can.

-Constructed message is simple and focuses the model's whole attention on the task:
+Constructed messages, in their simple form, free from the tool-calling noise focus the model's whole attention on the task.
+Example:

 ```
 Implement a subtract function.